• Skip to primary navigation

 Search posts

 The Apple Watch has always been a product that takes care of its user’s health.
-And in the upcoming watchOS 6 update, Apple Watch will look after your hearing health, too.
-Back at WWDC ’19, Apple announced a new health-focused watchOS platform called Noise.
+And back in 2019, Apple announced a new app called Noise.
 As you might guess, the feature is meant to protect your ears from dangerous noise levels.
 Here’s how you can access the Noise app features.

-• Everything you need to know about using the App Store on your Apple Watch
+• How to Use the Noise App on Your Apple Watch

 Noise set the built-in microphone to measure the decibel level of your environment and the noises in it.
 When it reaches a certain threshold, it’ll automatically send you a notification.